“…but where do you get your protein?”

 Using a non-stick pan, measure 1/4 cup portions of batter and cook at medium heat.
 No oil necessary!
 If you want some oil we recommend a little organic unrefined coconut oil.

-Fiber Boost: serve with a cup of organic raspberries (the most fiber-dense food) to add 8g more fiber bringing the total to 23g.
+Fiber Boost: serve with a cup of organic raspberries (the most fiber-dense food by calorie) to add 8g more fiber bringing the total to 23g.
 Now that is a good start to the day full of fiber!
 Thanks for reading!
 Bon appetit

 Shane & Emma